Danny Henry: Ultimate Fighting Championship

 Henry faced Makwan Amirkhani on 12 July 2020 at UFC 251.
 He lost the fight via a submission in round one.

 Henry was expected to face Ricardo Ramos on 3 September 2022 at UFC Fight Night 209.
 However, the bout was cancelled after Henry withdrew for unknown reasons.

+On 16 April 2024, it was announced that Henry was no longer on the UFC roster.